With its jagged Black Hills rising above the sprawling prairie, South Dakota has plenty of unique camping areas to enjoy.

 Whether it’s sleeping under the stars in the Badlands, trekking through the Black Hills, or paddling on the Missouri River or around the pristine Roubaix Lake, there are endless opportunities for outdoor adventure in South Dakota.

-This guide to the best South Dakota camping has all the info you need to pitch a tent or park an RV in the best spots in the Mount Rushmore State, including information about the amenities and facilities available in each area.
+This guide has all the info you need to pitch a tent or park an RV in the best spots in the Mount Rushmore State, including information about the amenities and facilities available in each area.

-Best Camping in South Dakota: Our 11 Favorite Destinations
+- Best Camping in South Dakota: Happy Camping!

 1. Cedar Pass Campground, Badlands National Park